Mo-Official/DHBW_python/concepts.md

 # story mode
-the game should have a story mode with pre designed levels and a story connecting this levels. at some parts there should be dialogs and scences.
+the game should have a story mode with pre designed levels and a story connecting this levels. at some parts there should be dialogs and scenes.

-# survival mode
-maps are generated randomly and the player has to survive and collect points. levels should get harder with played time.

 # Required Concepts: